Tony Perkins (politician): Candidates

-In 2015, Perkins affirmed the debate over Obama's birth certificate as "legitimate", remarking that it "makes sense" to conclude that Obama was a Muslim.
+In 2015, Perkins said the debate over Obama's birth certificate as "legitimate", remarking that it "makes sense" to conclude that Obama was a Muslim.
 That year, a survey reported that "54 percent of GOP voters thought Obama was a Muslim".

 In 2016, Perkins endorsed Ted Cruz for the Republican presidential nomination.

 In 2017, some supporters of a political candidate, Wesley Goodman, who was alleged to have committed a sexual assault in 2015, complained that Perkins did not reveal information to the public about Goodman's actions.

 In 2018, Perkins was willing to overlook Donald Trump's past, stating that President Trump should be given a "Mulligan".
 Perkins opined that Trump was "providing the leadership we need at this time, in our country and in our culture."

 Israel

 In 2014, Perkins released an editorial explaining why he supports Israel.

 Judicial nominees

 In 2005, Perkins opposed the filibustering of certain right-leaning federal judicial nominees by U.S. Senate Democrats, arguing that the Democrats were waging a "campaign against orthodox religious views", and that the judicial nominees were being persecuted for their Christian faith.
 He became one of the organizers and hosts of Justice Sunday, a series of events that sought to mobilize the evangelical Christian base in support of the nominees.